Banjul The Gambia Travel Guide

 Consider supporting community-led projects that benefit local residents.

-Your thoughtful choices contribute positively to the people of the area and environment of The Gambia.
+Your considered choices contribute positively to the people of the area and environment of The Gambia.

 The Gambia, with its warm spirit, may inspire further journeys across West Africa or beyond.

-Consider Senegal, almost entirely surrounding The Gambia, for a corresponding yet distinct cultural journey.
+Consider Senegal, almost entirely surrounding The Gambia, for a corresponding yet distinct a journey into the culture.

 If your interest in wildlife grows, explore East or Southern Africa for large-scale safaris.